Many Voices, One Utah: Utah Martin Luther King Jr. License Plate Art Contest

 MLK LICENSE PLATE DESIGN REVIEW COMMITTEE

-Utah Martin Luther King Human Rights Commission
+Martin Luther King Jr. Human Rights Commission

 Rebecca Chavez-Houck